xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 [IntelliJ-AWK](https://github.com/xonixx/intellij-awk) is a language support plugin for AWK that I develop for the IntelliJ IDEA.

-I will describe how I tweaked the parsing grammar to solve one specific issue and coincidentally this sped up the parsing and allowed to remove some "code hacks".
+I will describe how I tweaked the parsing grammar to solve one particular problem, and coincidentally this made parsing faster and allowed to remove some "code hacks".

 The article may be of interest to people developing a language support plugin for IntelliJ IDEA, or people interested in practical language parsing algorithms.